-This standard is about ensuring that learners are able to use the English language at the level necessary to communicate effectively with service users and carers, educators and others and to complete the programme successfully.
+This standard is about making sure that learners are able to use the English language at the level necessary to communicate effectively with service users and carers, educators and others, and to complete the programme successfully.

 You must have a thorough process in place for assessing an applicant's command of English.
 We do not prescribe how this should be done, but it should cover their reading, writing, listening and speaking skills.

-We expect that any English language requirements you set at the point of admissions are appropriate to the level and content of the programme.
-They should take account of the fact that, upon completion of the programme, all learners must have the necessary level of English as set out in Standard 8 of the standards of proficiency for the relevant profession.
+We expect that any English language requirements you set at the point of admission are appropriate to the level and content of the programme.
+They should take account of the fact that, once the programme is completed, all learners must have the necessary level of English as set out in standard 8 of the SOPs for the relevant profession.

-Your requirements can apply to all applicants, including those from the European Economic Area (EEA).
+Your requirements can apply to all applicants, including those from the European Economic Area.